retgreen98/Know-Your-City/README.md

 ![Draw Polyline](sample/dig_in_line.png)

-### Dig In Mode - Metro Line Analysis
+### Dig In Mode - Public Transit Line Analysis
-Select metro lines from the list to analyze functional zones around each station along the route.
+Select public transit lines from the list to analyze functional zones around each station along the route.

 ![Metro Line Analysis](sample/dig_in_public.png)